 This month is dedicated to the Blood of Christ, and these saints can help us appreciate the great gift of the Eucharist even more.

-During July, the month dedicated to the Precious Blood of Jesus, we are reminded of the importance of the Eucharist, in which the Real Presence: the Body, Blood, Soul and Divinity of Our Lord is fully present.
+During July, the month dedicated to the Precious Blood of Jesus, we are reminded of the importance of the Eucharist, in which the Real Presence — the Body, Blood, Soul and Divinity — of the Lord is fully present.
 Let us be inspired to share the depth and beauty of the Eucharist with others.

 So meet an adoring Italian, a fearless reformer, a Doctor of the Church, and an anxious hostess, who all have something powerful to say about the Eucharist.
 May we turn to their words the next time we need to be reminded that this is the source and summit of our lives!

 St. Anthony Mary Zaccaria was born into a noble family of Cremona, Italy.
 After his mother was widowed at just 18 years-old, she devoted herself to his education.
 When Anthony became a priest, he experienced a miraculous occurrence at his first Mass, complete with supernatural light and a multitude of angels.
 This saint was an ardent promoter of frequent, pious reception of Holy Communion.